Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Hi [Name],

-Just listened to your interview on [Podcast Name].
+Just dropped a comment on your LinkedIn post.
 Loved your point about revenue efficiency being a huge KPI for 2026.

 Any thoughts?

-The contextual bridge seamlessly links their philosophy (“revenue efficiency”) to your product, making the pitch feel like a natural continuation of their own thoughts.
+Why this email template works: The contextual bridge links their philosophy to your product.
+It makes the pitch feel like a natural continuation of their own thoughts.

-The prospect didn’t reply to the first email.
-Keep it simple.
+Use this when the prospect didn't reply to the first email, keeping it extremely simple.

 Subject: Re: [Original Subject]